vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 The margin factor must be greater than 0 and less than or equal to 1.

 Isolated margin mode can be enabled by placing an _update margin mode_ transaction.
+The protocol will attempt to set the funds within the margin account equal to `average entry price * current position * new margin factor`.
+This value must be above the `initial margin` for the current position or the transaction will be rejected.

 The default when placing an order with no change to margin mode specified must be to retain the current margin mode of the position.